MaxVRAM/server-dev/ha-mqtt-1wire/README.md

 <br>

 ### Prerequisites
-For this guide I'm assuming you have a Home Assistant Server running on one system, and a separate Raspberry Pi with some form of Debian distro installed and a 1-Wire sensor.
+* Home Assistant Server running on one system
+* A separate Raspberry Pi running some form of Debian distro
+* A 1-Wire sensor
 You'll need sudo/admin access on these systems.
 Apart from that, we're going to build this from scratch.

 <br>